ankumar/architecture/Patterns/Modeling.md

 * An (initial) understanding of the system boundaries (and any boundaries on the design and development process too)—what's in scope and what's out of scope.
 * A preliminary notion of how the system will be organized.
 Without this, you can't begin to break down the design work.
 [1]

+# Boundaries - Balancing Coupling in Distributed Systems [2][4]

+## API  - "APIs are forever, code is not..." - Mike Amundsen ; API Governance [3]
+## Data Modeling
+* NoSQL - Designing denormalized data models is way harder than RDBMS, it's also a completely different mental model.
+The shift is hard ...
+* Relational -  Common Patterns [6]

 ---